mjambon/atdgen-tutorial/README.md

       z: int; (* new field *)
     }

-* upgrade all producers before the consumers
+* Upgrade all producers before the consumers
-* converting old data requires special-purpose hand-written code
+* Converting old data requires special-purpose hand-written code

 ## Removing a required record field

-* upgrade all consumers before the producers
+* Upgrade all consumers before the producers
-* converting old data is not required but may save some storage space (just read and re-write each record using the new type)
+* Converting old data is not required but may save some storage space (just read and re-write each record using the new type)

 ## Adding a variant case